yw-fang/git-tutorial/working-in-standalone-instead-fork.md

 1. Clone the repository (use git clone) you want to use.

-2. Create a new repository on GitHub webpage.
+2. Create a new repository on GitHub webpage (Don't initilize README and LICENSE files, important!).

 3. [Change the local repository's remote URL](https://help.github.com/articles/changing-a-remote-s-url/) to point to your new repository.

 4. [Push the local repository to your new repository on GitHub](https://help.github.com/articles/pushing-to-a-remote/).

-If you have erros when using git push, probably you also need rebase your local repository: 1) git rebase origin/master; 2) git pull --rebase; 3) git push
+5. git pull; git push origin master